unikent/programmes-plant/readme.md

 ## Testing

 Unit tests are written in PHPUnit.
-To run the tests run `php artisan tests`.
+To run the tests run `php artisan test`.
 The tests use an in memory SQLite database to make them significantly faster.

 ## Licensing